-Rebastinib is an investigational, orally administered, potent, and selective inhibitor of TIE2 kinase, which plays an important role in regulating tumor angiogenesis, invasiveness, metastasis, and immunotolerance.
+Rebastinib is a potential first-in-class investigational, orally administered, potent, and selective inhibitor of the TEK tyrosine kinase (TIE2).
+TIE2 is the receptor for angiopoietins ANG-1 and ANG-2, an important family of vascular growth factors.
+TIE2 receptors are expressed on endothelial cells and angiogenic macrophages promoting the survival, maturation, and functional integrity of the vasculature and play a key role in regulating tumor angiogenesis, invasiveness, and metastasis.
+Rebastinib binds potently into the switch pocket of TIE2, stabilizing the inhibitory switch and displacing the activation switch to block TIE2 signaling.
 We are currently studying rebastinib in two Phase 1b/2 studies in combination with chemotherapy, one with paclitaxel and one with carboplatin.
-In October 2018, we initiated an open-label, multicenter, Phase 1b/2 study of rebastinib in combination with paclitaxel to assess safety, tolerability, pharmacokinetics (PK), and efficacy in patients with advanced or metastatic solid tumors.
-We expect to present Phase 1b/2 data from this study in the second half of 2020.
+In October 2018, we initiated an open-label, multicenter, Phase 1b/2 study of rebastinib in combination with paclitaxel to assess safety, tolerability, PK, and efficacy in patients with advanced or metastatic solid tumors.
 In January 2019, we initiated an open-label, multicenter, Phase 1b/2 study of rebastinib in combination with carboplatin in patients with advanced or metastatic solid tumors.
-In January 2020, we selected a Phase 2 dose for, and activated, Part 2 of this Phase 1b/2 study in combination with carboplatin and we expect to present data from this study in the second half of 2020.
+Both studies have two parts.
+Part 1 of each study was designed to select a combination dose of rebastinib with each chemotherapy agent.
+Part 2 of each study was designed as a Simon 2-stage design; in Stage 1, the combinations are being evaluated in multiple solid tumor cohorts in up to 18 patients each.
+If there are more than four responses in a cohort, that cohort is expanded to include up to a total of 33 patients.
+In January 2020, we selected a Phase 2 dose for, and activated, Part 2 of the Phase 1b/2 study of rebastinib in combination with carboplatin.
+In May 2020, we announced that in Part 2 of the study of rebastinib in combination with paclitaxel, we observed the required number of responses in Part 2, Stage 1 in both the endometrial and platinum-resistant ovarian cancer cohorts, triggering the expansion of enrollment in these cohorts.
+In addition, based on the clinical activity observed in Part 1, we added a cohort for patients with carcinosarcoma in Part 2 of the study of rebastinib in combination with paclitaxel.
+We expect to present updated data from the study of rebastinib in combination with paclitaxel for patients with endometrial cancer in the second quarter of 2021 and for patients with platinum-resistant ovarian cancer (PROC) in the second half of 2021.